BrizziB/game-of-life/README.md

     - ng init
     - ng serve

-- at this point the project should be running and responding at http://localhost:4200
+- now the project should be running and responding at http://localhost:4200